 • Prior experience as a legal nurse consultant; and

 • Knowledge of NYS and federal rules and regulations related to health care, particularly the Medicaid program.

-Additionally, MFCU investigates reports of abuse and neglect at nursing homes and other health care facilities in New York.
-The importance of this work is highlighted in the OAG’s recently released report investigating allegations of COVID-19-related neglect of nursing home residents across New York State.
-The Unit also brings civil actions and criminal proceedings to successfully prosecute individuals and companies for neglect and abuse.
+Additionally, MFCU works to safeguard elderly and disabled New Yorkers by investigating reports of abuse and neglect at nursing homes and other residential health care facilities in the state, and also brings civil actions and criminal proceedings to successfully prosecute individuals and companies for neglect and abuse.
+The importance of this work is highlighted in the OAG’s report investigating allegations of COVID-19-related neglect of nursing home residents across New York State.

 Job duties will include, but are not limited to the following: